- Written by Dr.Mehmet Demircioglu

 Scalp eczema changes the surgery decision

-Eczema that should make surgery wait
+Eczema should make surgery wait during active irritation

 The scalp should be consistently quiet before surgery, not only improved for one or two good days.
 There should be no open skin, no wet crusting, no active infection, no severe itching, and no rapidly changing rash in the donor or recipient area.